 3) Your tooth no longer looks the same

-A stain on your tooth
+A spot on your tooth

 A hole in your tooth